-Full-time ABE/ESL faculty may opt into holding up to three weekly office hours.
+For Academic Years 2017-18 & 2018-19, full-time ABE/ESL faculty may opt into holding up to three weekly office hours.
 Office hours that are in addition to a faculty member's 20 hour workload will be compensated at the stipend rate.